Social Learning Prepares Children for First and Second Grade

 Your child wants to belong, feel connected, solve problems, share ideas and work within a group, but it doesn’t always happen naturally.
 Often a child needs the “just-right” support for their individual make up, to be able to build the foundational skills of self-regulation and flexible thinking, then be able to put them into practice within a group environment.

-Children who struggle with self-regulation and flexible thinking in kindergarten often enter 1st grade with anxiety or struggles with:
+Children who struggle with self-regulation and flexible thinking in kindergarten or first grade often enter the next grade level with anxiety or struggles with:

 - Making transitions